Never Leave a Child Unattended in a Car

 Even on a moderately cool day, the temperature inside a vehicle can exceed 100 degrees within minutes.
 When it is 88 degrees outside, lethal temperatures can be reached within 10 minutes or less.

-A child's body temperature increases 3-5 times faster than that of an adult and they can become dehydrated within minutes.
+A child's body temperature increases three to five times faster than an adult's, and the child can become dehydrated within minutes.

-Cracking the windows, having a vehicle of a larger size or lighter color does little to reduce the temperature inside your vehicle.
+Cracking the windows, having a larger vehicle, or having a vehicle of a lighter color do little to reduce the temperature inside your vehicle.
 Even in a previously air-conditioned car, the temperature increase is rapid.

 Always Keep Vehicles Locked and Keys Out of Reach of Children